os-climate/osc-dm-mesh-doc/README.md

 presents a "marketplace" style platform that revolutionizes the way users access and interact with products, carts, and orders.

-This intuitive interface enables users to utilize natural language searches, effectively filtering through data products to find exactly what they need using conversational terms.

-By adopting a familiar shopping metaphor, users can seamlessly "buy" or subscribe to data products, adding them to customizable carts and processing orders within the same ecosystem.
+By adopting a familiar shopping metaphor, users can "buy" data products, adding them to carts and processing orders.
+Note nothing is actually bought, rather we use a "shopping cart" metaphor for data requests - this way the orders can be used to represent past, or presumably frequently used, data which can be easily accessed and consumed.

+One quick comment on our UX styling.
+Yes, it is minimal on purpose.
+And, as a typical React/MUI application, it is quite easy to customize the look and feel.
+So, we do expect to customize it a bit (logos, colours, icons etc) but actually want folks that download and use the kit to do much of the look-and-feel customization based upon their needs (but we do hope the share it with us at some point!).

 ### osc-dm-proxy-srv: Ecosystem Platform Proxy Service

 [osc-dm-proxy-srv](https://github.com/os-climate/osc-dm-proxy-srv)
 is a FastAPI service that acts as a proxy/router for Ecosystem Platform service requests.
+It is the primary interface point for external UX functionality and provides dynamic routing to a ecosytem of virtually unlimited number of data products.

 ### osc-dm-monitor-srv: Ecosystem Platform Monitor Service

 [osc-dm-monitor-srv](https://github.com/os-climate/osc-dm-monitor-srv)
 is a FastAPI service that monitors components in the Ecosystem Platform.
+It occasionally pings core services as well as active data products to gather health information and operational metrics.
+This data will soon be available on both our CLI and UX.

 ### osc-dm-samples-dat: Sample Data for Ecosystem Platform

 [osc-dm-samples-dat](https://github.com/os-climate/osc-dm-samples-dat)
 is a repository of sample data that populates the registrar and various data products within a Ecosystem Platform environment, integrating with both the marketplace UX and the Ecosystem Platform CLI.
+These samples are offered to allow users to see data product capabilities and understand data product concepts.
+And, it provides the necessary data to support a simple and outstanding "Getting Started" experience.

-This repository includes a small subset of pre-configured datasets that exemplify the potential and versatility of the Ecosystem Platform system, allowing users to immediately engage with realistic data scenarios.
+This repository includes a small subset of pre-configured datasets that demonstrate core data product capabilities, including:

-Accessible through intuitive interfaces and command-line operations, the sample data underpins demonstrations, training, and development efforts, enhancing the user experience by providing rich, contextually relevant data examples.
-This integration facilitates smooth interactions across the platform, from data discovery and visualization in the UX to manipulation and management via the CLI, ensuring that users can effectively explore and utilize the full capabilities of the data mesh ecosystem.
+- RMI: utilities data
+- PUDL: details emissions data for utilities
+- And, soon, many others.

 ### osc-dm-utilities-lib: Library of Common Utilities for Ecosystem Platform